gardener/gardener-extension-shoot-lakom-service/docs/usage/lakom.md

 ```

 Here:
-- `name` can be set to any string.
+- `name` is logical human friendly name of the key.
-- `algorithm` needs to be chosen based on the key that you are adding.
+- `algorithm` is the algorithm that has to be used to verify the signature, see [Supported RSA Signature Verification Algorithms](#supported-rsa-signature-verification-algorithms) for the list of supported algorithms.
-- `key` is the key that will be used for validating images using the algorithm that's specified.
+- `key` is the cryptographic public key that will be used for image signature validation.

 ### Supported RSA Signature Verification Algorithms